martinpeck/custom-vm-sample-toolkit/README.md

 PUBLISHER_NAME| The publisher name used when publishing the image in Azure Compute Gallery. e.g. `SAMPLE` SKU| The SKU used when publishing the image in Azure Compute Gallery. e.g. `18.04-LTS` OSTYPE| The OS type used when publishing the image in Azure Compute Gallery.
-Can be either `Linux` or `Windows`
+Can be either `Linux` or `Windows` IMAGE_TAGS| Tags that will get applied to the deployed Azure resources associated with this VM template IMAGE_DESCRIPTION| A description for the VM image IMAGE_HYPERV_VERSION| The version of Hyper-V for this VM image

 ## Finally